 - Set your budget.
 Finishing your basement costs between $10,000 and $50,000 and even higher, so knowing what you can afford is crucial.

 - Go beyond price.
 Take the extra time to look over photos of each company’s previous work to avoid choosing a low-quality professional.
+Ask for references whom you can contact and contact them.

 - Look for online reviews and ratings, especially on independent sites like HomeAdvisor.